-- Flicker-reduced : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. - Manual : The aperture, gain, and shutter are fixed.

-Exposure zone: Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.

-The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
+The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s.
+Flicker-free 60 Hz Flicker-reduced : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes.
+Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes.
+Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. : The aperture, gain, and shutter are fixed.
+Manual : Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in Exposure zone front of an entrance door.
+Note The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
 This means, for example, that if the video stream is rotated 90°, then the Upper zone becomes the Right zone in the stream, and Left becomes Lower.

-- Automatic: Suitable for most situations. - Center: Uses a fixed area in the center of the image to calculate the exposure.
-The area has a fixed size and position in the live view. - Full : Uses the entire live view to calculate the exposure. - Upper : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure. - Lower : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure. - Left : Uses an area with a fixed size and position in the left part of the image to calculate the exposure. - Right : Uses an area with a fixed size and position in the right part of the image to calculate the exposure. - Spot: Uses an area with a fixed size and position in the live view to calculate the exposure. - Custom: Uses an area in the live view to calculate the exposure.
+Automatic: Suitable for most situations.
+Center: Uses a fixed area in the center of the image to calculate the exposure.
+The area has a fixed size and position in the live view. : Uses the entire live view to calculate the exposure.
+Full : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure.
+Upper : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure.
+Lower Left : Uses an area with a fixed size and position in the left part of the image to calculate the exposure.
+Right : Uses an area with a fixed size and position in the right part of the image to calculate the exposure.
+Spot: Uses an area with a fixed size and position in the live view to calculate the exposure.
+Custom: Uses an area in the live view to calculate the exposure.
 You can adjust the size and position of the area.
 Max shutter: Select the shutter speed to provide the best image.
-Low shutter speeds (longer exposure) might cause motion blur when there is movement, and a too high shutter speed might affect the image quality.
+Low shutter speeds (longer exposure) might cause motion blur when there is movement, and a too high shutter speed might affect the image guality.
 Max shutter works with max gain to improve the image.
 Max gain: Select the suitable max gain.
 If you increase the max gain, it improves the visible level of detail in dark images, but also increases the noise level.
 More noise can also result in increased use of bandwidth and storage.
 If you set the max gain to a high value, images can differ a lot if the light conditions are very different from day to night.
-Max gain works with max shutter to improve the image.

-Motion-adaptive exposure

-Blur-noise trade-off: Use the slider to adjust the priority between motion blur and noise.
+Max gain works with max shutter to improve the image. : Select to reduce motion blur in low-light conditions.
+Motion-adaptive exposure Blur-noise trade-off: Use the slider to adjust the priority between motion blur and noise.
 If you want to prioritize low bandwidth and have less noise at the expense of details in moving objects, move the slider towards Low noise.
 If you want to prioritize the preservation of details in moving objects at the expense of noise and bandwidth, move the slider towards Low motion blur.